lars-t-hansen/Jobanalyzer/README.md

 * We don't want to be tied to systems that do or don't have work queues.

+* It may be sensible for somebody with a short-running program to be able to request the logger to run locally with a short profiling interval (say for the sake of scalability analysis), even though this is close to being a non-use case.

 ## Survey of existing tools

 * There are good profilers already, but generally you need to